indaco/modern-historian/README.md

 Several configurations are applied during the provisioning process in order to automate and simplify the setup.
 Below is a quick summary of what you get out of the box:

 - **OPC-UA Server**:
-  - A Pump object, with relative variables have been added to the OPC-UA server namespace for the scope of the demo scenario.
+  - A Pump object added to the OPC-UA server namespace for the scope of the demo scenario.
 Read more [here](./docs/opc-ua.md) on the setup of the OPC-UA server.
 - **InfluxDB v2**:
   - tokens for telegraf and Grafana created
   - bucket created